Wainuiomata: Kōhanga reo

-The first kōhanga reo or language nest opened in Wainuiomata in April 1982 at Pukeatua Kōhanga Reo.
+The first kōhanga reo or language nest in New Zealand opened in Wainuiomata in April 1982 at Pukeatua Kōhanga Reo.
 It was a pilot programme in response to less than 5% of Māori schoolchildren speaking te reo Māori (the Māori language) fluently.
 Kōhanga reo is immersion early childhood education taught by fluent speakers.
-By 1994 not only had kura kaupapa (primary and secondary school immersion) also been set up but there were there were 800 kōhanga reo.
+By 1994, not only had kura kaupapa (Māori-immersion primary and secondary schools) also been set up but there were there were 800 kōhanga reo nationwide.
 Iritana Te Rangi Tāwhiwhirangi DNZM MBE and Wainuiomata resident Jean Puketapu started Pukeatua Kōhanga Reo together.
 The kōhanga reo model has been taken up by other communities around the world.
-On the 40th anniversary in 2022 Pukeatua Kōhanga Reo had moved to a bigger premises and was led by Kuini Garthwaite (Ngāti Porou).
+By the 40th anniversary in 2022 Pukeatua Kōhanga Reo had moved to a bigger premises and was led by Kuini Garthwaite (Ngāti Porou).